Dangerous Drug Lawyer in Claremont and Pasadena

 Hospitals and clinics: hospitals and clinics that are part of the chain of distribution between the manufacturer of the medical device and drug and the consumer may be liable for your injuries.

-Retailer: Products obtained from a pharmacy, drug store, or other retail supplier may also be liable.
+Retailer: Products obtained from a pharmacy, drug store, or other retail suppliers may also be liable.

-There are time constraints such as statute of limitations and time limited settlements taking place with major drug and device manufacturers.
+There are time constraints such as the statute of limitations and time-limited settlements taking place with major drug and device manufacturers.

-The Pasadena and Los Angeles Law Offices of Scott Glovsky can help you recover against negligent drug and medical device manufacturers.
-Our trial attorneys have extensive experience in complex medical litigation.
-We want to help, call us at 1-877-316-2093 or complete the issue form by following this link.
-We offer a free consultation.
+The Claremont, Pasadena, and Los Angeles Law Offices of Scott Glovsky can help you recover against negligent drug and medical device manufacturers.
+Our LA County dangerous drug attorneys have extensive experience in complex medical litigation.
+Contact us today for a free consultation.